Submission Deadline: March 31, 2023

 *Workshops, as any other track at UbiComp/ISWC 2023, will be in-person only.

 More details for exceptions can be found here.

 We are soliciting workshop proposals on any topic of relevance to Ubiquitous Computing and/or Wearable Computing.
 There are many ways in which workshops can enrich a conference, and we are aiming to accommodate diverse opportunities for the community to engage.
 This includes, but is not limited to:

 - Workshops that provide a forum to share advances in an area of special interest to the community.
 Such workshops would typically solicit original research contributions and involve a peer-review process for submitted papers, but would be open to broader attendance.
-All accepted workshop papers can be included in the ACM Digital Library (DL) and the supplemental proceedings.
+All accepted workshop papers can be included in the ACM Digital Library (DL) and the Adjunct Proceedings.

 - Workshops that aim to gather a group of researchers for a focused activity, such as hands-on prototyping, or joint development of a cross-disciplinary research agenda.
 Such workshops typically involve a selection process for attendance, but not necessarily a solicitation of materials for publication.